thedhrubo/modularity/README.md

 Synthetic Graph Generator :

-We tried to implement a synthetic graph generator in this project which will create different kinds of graph network based on given vertex, edge and cohesion.
+In this project I implemented a synthetic graph generator in this project which will create different kinds of graph network based on given vertex, edge and cohesion.
 Visualization is also developed based on the generated synthetic graph.

-We target for the star and clique in the project.
+I target for the star and clique in the project.
 The input of the project is :

 No of Star :